 Preheat oven to 180°C/356°F.

 Halve your butternut squash.
-Lay them in a tray, and sprinkle with a teaspoon of all spice.
+Lay them on a tray and sprinkle with a teaspoon of all spice.
 Season with salt and pepper, add a drizzle of olive oil and roast for 1 hour until soft.

 Add your chestnuts to a roasting tray and roast for 30 minutes until tender.

 While the squash is roasting, prepare your tzatziki.
 Pour your coconut yogurt into a bowl.
-Grate ¾ of a cucumber, squeeze the gratings, and add that to the yogurt.
-Add a handful of chopped mint, and the zest and juice of a lime.
+Grate ¾ of a cucumber, squeeze any excess water out of them and add to the yogurt.
+Add a handful of chopped mint, the zest and juice of a lime.
 Season with salt and pepper and mix together.
-Cover with cling film and set in fridge.
+Cover with cling film and leave to chill in the fridge.

-At this point, pour 300g cous cous into a bowl and cover with boiling water.
+Pour 300g of couscous into a bowl and cover with boiling water.
 Leave it to absorb the water, after which it will be ready to eat.

-Finely chop 2 cloves of garlic and a red onion.
+Finely chop 2 garlic cloves and a red onion.
 Add it to a large frying pan with a splash of olive oil.
-Add a heaped teaspoon of all spice, and mix everything together.
+Add a heaped teaspoon of all spice and mix everything together.
 Cook on a low heat for 3-4 minutes.